 The Racetrack Video Lottery legislation stipulates the distribution of racetrack video lottery revenues.
 This legislation has been amended since inception to restate revenue distribution based on revenue benchmarks and has been amended again by HB 101 as passed during the first extraordinary session of 2014.
 For a complete summary of the impacts of HB 101, see Note 11 titled "Summary Impact of Recent Legislation."
 Initially, four percent (4%) of gross terminal revenue is allocated for lottery administrative costs.
-For fiscal year 2014, sixty-six percent (66%) and for fiscal year 2015, fifty-seven percent (57%) of net terminal revenue (gross less 4%) is allocated in lieu of commissions as follows:

-FY 2014 FY 2015

-Racetracks 46.5% 46.5%

-Other private entities associated with the racing industry 17.5% 8.7%

-Local county and municipal governments 2% 2%

-The remaining revenues (34% for fiscal year 2014 and 42.8% for fiscal year 2015) of net terminal revenue is allocated for distribution to State as specified in the Racetrack Video Lottery Act or subsequent State budget, as described in the Note 10 titled "Nonoperating Distributions to the State of West Virginia."
+Sixty-six percent (57%) of net terminal revenue (gross less 4%) is allocated in lieu of commissions to: the racetracks (46.5%); other private entities associated with the racing industry (8.7%); and the local county and municipal governments (2%).
+The remaining revenues (42.8%) of net terminal revenue is allocated for distribution to State as specified in the Racetrack Video Lottery Act or subsequent State budget, as described in the Note 10 titled "Nonoperating Distributions to the State of West Virginia."